Storeton transmitting station

 Storeton transmitting station (also commonly known as the Storeton transmitter) is a television transmitter being a member of both the Winter Hill group of transmitters and of the Moel-y-Parc group of transmitter (public service multiplexes only), and an FM radio transmitter, with transmitting antennas affixed to a mast located on Storeton Ridge, Higher Bebington, Wirral, UK (national grid reference: SJ314841).
 The site is owned and operated by Arqiva.
-It was originally solely an analogue TV relay of the Winter Hill transmitter and the only Winter Hill relay to carry all five analogue TV channels prior to digital switchover.
+It was originally solely an analogue TV relay of the Winter Hill transmitter.
 The 45 metre-high (150 ft-high) mast is situated at an elevation of 65.5 m.
 Thus, the top of the mast has an overall height of 110.5 m above sea level.
 Construction of the mast was completed in 1980.
 As of 2009, the TV transmitter serves approximately 45,000 homes.